caleom/Hackathon2/bill_README.md

 		- Five buttons with the respective icon of the desired move by the player.
 		- When a choice is made, the game will display the user's move and the computer moves, finally showing who's the winner of the round.
 		- The winner is declared in a best of 5 games.
-		- The game will finally display two different messages on screen depending on whether the user wins or loses.
+		- The game will finally display two different message on screen followed by a sound depending on whether the user wins or loses.
 		- Finally, it also includes a rules page to comprehend the game and reset button to restart the game.

 		Include picture here